nju-websoft/OpenEA/dbp2.0/README.md

 * splits/test_unlinked_ent1: test data for dangling entity detection, list of dangling entities in the ZH or JA or FR KG;
 * splits/test_unlinked_ent2: test data for dangling entity detection, list of dangling entities in the EN KG;

 The statistics of DBP2.0 are listed below.
+Please refer to the following table for data statistics.
+Our ACL-2021 version has a typo in its Table 1.

 <table style='text-align:right; border:1px'>
     <tr>